 In 2014 writer/directors Severin Fiala and Veronika Franz brought us one the finest horror films of the past decade with Goodnight Mommy.
 Now teaming up with screenwriter Sergio Casci they are back with a psychological horror that once again proves their place in the horror fall of fame.

-The Lodge wraps you its feeling of quiet discomfort from the outset.
-Slowly building a sense of tension and foreboding, with a pace that may leave some horror fans cold.
+The Lodge wraps you a feeling of quiet discomfort from the outset.
+While slowly building a sense of unease, with a pace that may leave some horror fans cold.
 However, this is a film less interested in quick shocks and gore than it is the cold reaches of psychological horror.
-With Severin Fiala and Veronika Franz once more visiting themes of children, parents, trust and subverted innocence.
-Focusing on family separation, loss and a future stepmother.
-In a feature that never fully embraces mainstream horror.
-Maintaining the themes that made Goodnight Mommy a trip into the deepest reaches of psychological terror.
-The audience never quite sure of where victim meets predator as the story unwinds to its truly horrific conclusions.
+With Severin Fiala and Veronika Franz once more visiting themes of family, trust and subverted innocence.
+Coupled with a exploration of family separation, loss and the role of step parents in family structure.
+Creating a film that never fully embraces mainstream horror not unlike their groundbreaking debut Goodnight Mommy.
+The Lodge is a trip into the deepest reaches of psychological terror, where the void between victim and predator pervades proceedings.

-In a similar vein to Ari Asters 2018 Hereditary, The Lodge starts in a familiar domestic setting.
-Richard (Richard Armitage) having left his wife Laura (Alicia Silverstone) for new girlfriend Grace (Riley Keough).
-Their family broken in two, their young daughter Mia (Lia McHugh) and teenage son Aiden (Jaeden Martell) caught in the middle of the parental turmoil.
-Both children vehemently apposed to their fathers new girlfriend.
-Both Aiden and Mia confused at how their dad could have fallen for a women who was once part of a religious cult.
-Her role in supporting her late fathers religious extremism, and the subsequent death of the cult followers haunting any feasible relationship they may build.
+In a similar vein to Ari Asters Hereditary, The Lodge begins rooted in domestic family life.
+Richard (Richard Armitage) having left his wife Laura (Alicia Silverstone) for new partner Grace (Riley Keough).
+Consequently breaking his once happy family in two.
+With their young daughter Mia (Lia McHugh) and teenage son Aiden (Jaeden Martell) caught in the middle of the parental turmoil.
+While Mia and Aiden both vehemently apposed to their fathers new girlfriend.
+Both children confused at how their dad could have fallen for a women who was once part of a religious cult.

 On the unexpected death of their mother.
 Both Mia and Aiden are encouraged to spend more time with Grace.
-Their father keen on them building a relationship and dismantling the barriers of indifference and anger the children hold.
-The traditional Christmas break to the families secluded lodge in the Mountains a perfect opportunity to thaw the ice between Mia, Aiden and Grace.
-The soon to be stepmother viewing the break as a perfect opening in bonding with Mia and Aiden.
-Spending two days alone with the children as Richard finishes work in the city in the lead up to Christmas.
+Not only helping to dismantling the barriers of indifference and anger the children hold.
+But also enabling the return to a normal family life.
+With their traditional Christmas break a lodge in the Mountains providing a perfect opportunity to thaw the ice between Mia, Aiden and Grace.
+While Grace optimistically views the break as a perfect opening in bonding with Mia and Aiden.
+The break allowing her to spend two days alone with the children as Richard finishes work in the city in the lead up to Christmas.
 Her nerves and apprehension outweighed by a need to reconcile the death of their mother with her new role in the family.

-As the snow gets deeper surrounding the Lodge and the isolation of Mia, Aiden and Grace grows.
+However, as the snow gets deeper surrounding the Lodge and the isolation of Mia, Aiden and Grace grows.
 The Lodge becomes a catacomb for the ghosts of the past and the anger of the present.
-The destructive forces of emotional turmoil held within both Grace and the children leading to torment and horror.
+While the destructive forces of emotional turmoil held within both Grace and the children lead to torment and horror.
 The joy of Christmas replaced by the nightmare of religious extremism, anger and blame.

 The Lodge uses the isolation and cold reaches of its landscape to full effect in building a sense of claustrophobia.
 The darkness of the wooden hunting Lodge and the glow of its fire clashing with stark white and icy blue of the surrounding landscape.
 Playing within similar imagery of isolation to that of Misery and The Shining.
 The outside world disappearing under a sheet of ice and snow.
 Cinematographer Thimios Bakatakis using colour, light and shadow to powerful effect in drawing the audience into the isolation and fear of a beautiful mountain retreat.